LeoHsiao1/pyexiv2/docs/Tutorial.md

 ### Image.clear_*()

 - Calling `img.clear_exif()` will delete all EXIF metadata of the image.
-Once cleared, pyexiv2 may not be able to recover it.
+Once cleared, pyexiv2 may not be able to recover it completely.
   - Use `img.clear_iptc()` and `img.clear_xmp()` in the same way.

 ### Image.close()